Keyhabit/Rustic-keyboard-layout/README.md

 # Rustic-keyboard-layout
-A high-performing alternative to Gallium and other alternative keyboard layouts - a well-balanced allrounder
+As a very well-balanced allrounder, this is a high-performing alternative to Gallium and other alternative keyboard layouts.

 Named after the many nature-related terms visible on the vowel hand (e. g. oak, yak and German Kuh, Huf)